joshgun11/Network_reconstruction_Thesis/README.md

 -  Create virtual environment on your machine `python -m venv example_env`
 -  Activate the environment `source env/bin/activate`
 -  Install the required packages `pip install -r requirements.txt`
+-  If the example datasets are zipped, you should unzip the files to be accesible by NSNR.
+Example data should be in a path `datasets\dynamics\example_data`

 Then: